For Immediate Release: Oct 18, 2004

 Contact - BIS Public Affairs 202-482-2721

 The United States maintains a comprehensive embargo on trade with Iran because of Iran’s support for international terrorism.
 Under the terms of the embargo, most exports to Iran are prohibited unless they are authorized in advance by OFAC.
-The export of items to Iran without OFAC approval is a violation of the EAR and is subject to criminal penalties and administrative sanctions.
+The export to Iran of items subject to the EAR and the OFAC regulations without OFAC approval is a violation of Commerce Department regulations and can lead to criminal penalties and administrative sanctions.

-Assistant Secretary for Export Enforcement Julie L. Myers commended Special Agent Dave Nardella of BIS’s Chicago Field Office, for his efforts in the investigation of this case.
+Assistant Secretary for Export Enforcement Julie L. Myers commended Special Agent Janette Sessa-Ward of BIS’s Washington Field Office for her efforts in this investigation.